NorielSylvire/NsNvChad/.github/README.md

 - NeoVim Lsp configuration with [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) and [mason.nvim](https://github.com/williamboman/mason.nvim)
 - Autocompletion with [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 - File searching, previewing image and text files and more with [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).
+- Project searching and per-project session management with [neovim-project](https://github.com/coffebar/neovim-project)
 - Syntax highlighting with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)
 - Autoclosing braces and html tags with [nvim-autopairs](https://github.com/windwp/nvim-autopairs)
 - Indentlines with [indent-blankline.nvim](https://github.com/lukas-reineke/indent-blankline.nvim)
 - Useful snippets with [friendly snippets](https://github.com/rafamadriz/friendly-snippets) + [LuaSnip](https://github.com/L3MON4D3/LuaSnip).
 - Popup mappings keysheet [whichkey.nvim](https://github.com/folke/which-key.nvim)
+- Custom dashboard with quick access keys thanks to [dashboard.nvim](https://github.com/nvimdev/dashboard-nvim)
+- Standard School 42 header automation with [42header.vim](https://github.com/42Paris/42header)
+- Get notified of norm mistakes with [norminette42.nvim](https://github.com/hardyrafael17/norminette42.nvim)

 ## History

 - I (@siduck i.e creator of NvChad) in my initial days of learning to program wanted a lightweight IDE for writing code, I had a very low end system which was like 1.4ghz pentium + 4gb ram & HDD.
 I was into web dev stuff so many suggested me to use vscode but that thing was very heavy on my system, It took more ram than my browser! ( minimal ungoogled chromium ) so I never tried it again, sublime text was nice but the fear of using proprietary software XD for a linux user bugged me a lot.
 Then I tried doom-emacs which looked pretty but it was slow and I was lost within its docs, I tried lunarvim but too lazy to read the docs.
 Doom-emacs and lunarvim inspired me to make a config which is the prettiest + very fast and simple.

 - I'm decent at ricing i.e customizing system and making it look pretty so I posted my neovim rice on [neovim subreddit](https://www.reddit.com/r/neovim/comments/m3xl4f/neovim_rice/), my neovim-dotfiles github repo blew up and then I had to come up with a name, I was amazed by the chad meme lol so I put NvChad as the name, the chad word in here doesnt literally mean the chad guy but in the sense such as chad linux vs windows i.e meaning superior, best etc. NvChad was made for my personal use but it gained some popularity which inspired me to make a public config i.e config usable by many and less hassle to update as everyone's going to use the same base config (NvChad) with their custom modifications (which are gitignored so that wont mess up), without the custom config stuff users would have to keep a track of every commit and copy paste git diffs to manually update nvchad.

+- Then Noriel Sylvire came and customized this awesome tool to both better fit School 42's norms and guidelines, and to make it more convenient for (specifically) programming in C, among other things.
+Hope you enjoy! 😄
 ## :gift_heart: Support

 If you like NvChad and would like to support & appreciate it via donation then I'll gladly accept it.